brian-carroll/elm_c_wasm/NOTES.md

 # Build system

+## Lib paths
+- remove the need for code mods

 ## Port to Windows
 - So I can do debugging more easily
   - gdb is awful and VS Code on WSL is not good.